Chukak/containers/docs/queue.md

 The `Queue` class has iterators of queue.
 The iterators have the type `forward_iterator`.
 You can only increment the iterator.
 ### Use iterators
-To get the iterator on the first element of the queue, use the `begin()` method.
+To get the iterator on the first element in the queue, use the `begin()` method.
-Returns the iterator to the first element of queue.
+Returns the iterator to the first element in queue.
 You can increase the iterator.
 To get the iterator to the end of the queue, use the `end()` method.
 Don\`t increase the `end()` iterator!
 To get the type of iterators, use `Queue<...>::iterator` or use `auto`.